National Leadership Team

 Jasmine became interested in youth and family voice once she noticed the limited power young adults have in decision-making.
 She began sharing her and her family’s experiences in the mental health system in order to advocate for youth.
 Prior to joining Youth MOVE National, her advocacy led her to become the director of Youth MOVE Michigan, supporting Youth MOVE Detroit, and providing technical assistance to local systems of care and tribal youth groups.
 When she’s off the clock, Jasmine moonlights as a local entertainment promoter and can put together a playlist of good music you haven’t heard before.
 One of her favorite movies is the Transformers series because Bumblebee reminds her of her first car she named John Shaft.

-A bit of a jack-of-all trades at Youth MOVE National, Kristin is the Project Coordinator.
+A bit of a jack-of-all trades at Youth MOVE National, Kristin is the Youth Program Director.
 She supports the implementation of national evaluation of Children’s Mental Health Initiatives, provides technical assistance to the behavioral health field, facilitates engaging youth in research and evaluation projects, and works with the National Leadership Team to develop technical assistance products.
 In her previous role as the Continuous Quality Improvement Coordinator at THRIVE, Maine’s Trauma-informed System of Care, Kristin offered technical assistance, training, and consultation to government agencies, providers, and communities on incorporating and embedding trauma-informed principles and practices.
 Capitalizing on prior experience working for Youth MOVE Maine, she advocated for and incorporated youth voice into all elements of system change, understanding that the well-being of young people hinges on their participation across all levels of program development and enhancement.
 She is a strong believer in working with youth as equal partners and pushing for policies and services that will improve the lives of young people.
 Self-appointed Queen of Slack, Kristin makes sure the #watercooler channel always stays lively and interesting.

 Alice is the master of ensuring everyone’s work at Youth MOVE National actually gets done—and in an organized fashion.
 A native of France, she moved to Iowa to study food and agriculture and later led a gardening program at a women’s prison.
 But it was a Mental Health First Aid training that got her interested in systems-change advocacy.
 If Alice’s “away” status is turned on the office instant messenger, it probably means she went for a run.
 The one thing Alice needs to do in the morning is spend time with her dogs.
 When Alice isn’t running the office, she’s an indoor cycling instructor.